28th Tennessee Infantry Regiment

-The 28 Regiment, Tennessee Infantry was an infantry regiment from Tennessee that served with the Confederate States Army in the American Civil War.
-Notable battles that the regiments has been engaged in include the Battle of Shiloh and the Battle of Chickamauga.
+The 28th Regiment, Tennessee Infantry, also known as the 2nd Mountain Volunteers, was an infantry regiment from Tennessee that served with the Confederate States Army in the American Civil War.
+Notable battles that the regiments have been engaged in include the Battle of Shiloh and the Battle of Chickamauga.

+Organization

+The regiment was organized at Camp Zollicoffer in September 1861.
+The companies of the regiment were recruited from the counties of Cumberland, Overton, Putnam, Wilson, Jackson, Smith, and White.